 In a processor add your cauliflower and process until crumbly.

-Add to a glass bowl and microwave for 30 seconds just get rid of excess moisture. (my idea not in the recipe)
+Add to a glass bowl and microwave for 30 seconds just to get rid of excess moisture. (my idea is not in the recipe)

-Grease a small square baking dish and line with parchment paper.
+Grease a small square baking dish and line it with parchment paper.

 Mix all the dry ingredients together except for ½ tsp smoked paprika and ¾ cup mozzarella cheese.

 Add the egg to bind and mix well.

 Spread into the dish and flatten with a spatula.

 Bake for 8-10 minutes.